Bachelor of Science (B.S.)

 Nursing is a limited-access program.
 For admission requirements and updates, program application and deadlines, see the following.

-You can complete the entire BSN degree program in as little as four years.
-Or, if you already have an associate degree in nursing, you can complete your upper-division studies in as little as two years.
+You can complete the entire BSN degree program in as little as two years.
+Students who have completed an associate of arts or bachelor’s degree from a regionally accredited institution can complete the program in as little as one year.